Eczema: Types, Causes, Photos, Treatment, and More

 It begins to develop during an early stage of life, especially in those who are prone to inhalant allergies.

 However, most probably it doesn’t have an allergic basis.

-Moreover, this type is generally characterized by rashes on the cheeks, elbow, neck, creases of knee as well as ankles.
+Moreover, this type is generally characterized by rashes on the cheeks, elbow, neck, creases of the knee as well as ankles.

-If there is a repeated exposure of your skin to toxic substances or even excessive washing, this type may develop.
+If there is repeated exposure of your skin to toxic substances or even excessive washing, this type may develop.